cwoodcock/ansible.docker/README.md

 Testing
 -------

-To test the role in a Vagrant environment just run `vagrant up` and it will provision by applying this role with Ansible.
+Setup a Ruby environment (rvm ftw) and install bundler, then do a `bundle install`.

+Then you can run `kitchen test` to run the test suites.

-Requires `ansible-playbook` to be in the path.
+Note: requires `ansible-playbook` to be in the path.

 License
 -------